Torres del Paine Trekking FAQ

 By Air

-LAN flies regularly to Punta Arenas from Santiago de Chile, Puerto Montt and other Chilean cities.
-Sky Airlines flies to Puerto Natales.
+from Santiago de Chile, Puerto Montt and other Chilean cities.
+Flights are weather dependent.
+LATAM flies regularly to the city of

 By Ferry

-Navimag runs weekly ferries from Puerto Montt to Puerto Natales through the Patagonian Fjords.
-The journey takes about three days.
+Navimag runs more or less weekly ferries from Puerto Montt to Puerto Natales through the Patagonian Fjords.
+The voyage takes about four days, but is weather dependent.

 What is the weather like?